meta-flutter/meta-flutter/README.md

 ## Development image

-This workspace can be used for any Raspberry Pi machine type: https://github.com/jwinarske/manifests/blob/zeus/rpi64-flutter.xml
+This workspace can be used for *any* Raspberry Pi machine type https://github.com/jwinarske/manifests/blob/zeus/rpi64-flutter.xml